router5/router5.github.io/_guides/navigation.md

 - Start listening to _popstate_ events (triggered by back and forward buttons, and a manual change in the URL bar)
 - Enable navigation

-Providing a `startPathOrState` is designed to be used for universal Javascript applications: see [universal applications](/docs/universal-applications.html).
+Providing a `startPathOrState` is designed to be used for universal JavaScript applications: see [universal applications](/docs/universal-applications.html).

 ## Defining a default route